MongusOrg/LiquidBouncePlusPlus/README.md

     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
 4. Open the folder as a Gradle project in your IDE.
-5*.
-Select either the Forge or Vanilla run configuration.
+5. Select either the Forge or Vanilla run configuration*.

 (*: For those who can't run the default configuration, try creating a gradle run config with task `runClient`.)